OncoMate® MSI Dx Analysis System

 100 reactions

-Accurately Determine the MSI Status of Colorectal Cancers Using the Gold Standard Method
+Accurately Determine the MSI Status of Tumors Using the Gold Standard Method

-The OncoMate™ MSI Dx Analysis System is a fluorescent, multiplex PCR-based test to detect microsatellite instability (MSI) in colorectal cancer tumor samples.
-MSI is a form of genomic instability caused by the deletion of repeating bases within microsatellites during DNA replication due to the failure of the mismatch repair system (MMR) to correct these errors.
-The OncoMate™ MSI Dx Analysis System is designed to provide physicians with a functional, molecular measurement of the level of DNA mismatch repair deficiency demonstrated within their patient’s tumor.
+The OncoMate® MSI Dx Analysis System is a fluorescent, multiplex PCR-based test to detect microsatellite instability (MSI).
+MSI is a form of genomic instability caused by the insertion or deletion of repeating bases within microsatellites during DNA replication due to the failure of the mismatch repair system (MMR) to correct these errors.

-The FDA-cleared OncoMate™ MSI Dx Analysis System (Cat.# MD2140) is available in the United States only.
-For information about availability in other regions, including the CE-marked system available in select European countries, please contact us.
+The OncoMate® MSI Dx Analysis System (Cat.# MD3140) is available in the following countries: Austria, Belgium, Czech Republic, Denmark, France, Germany, Hungary, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Romania, Slovakia, Spain, Sweden, Switzerland and the United Kingdom.
+For information about availability in other regions, including the FDA-cleared product in the United States, please contact us.

 microsatellite instability and cancer illustration

 The MSI gold standard research tool is now an IVD, enabling better access for clinical diagnostics laboratories.
-The OncoMate™ MSI Dx Analysis System is an IVD medical device, leveraging the same informative MSI markers relied on by global clinical researchers for almost two decades.
-The improved system is designed for use as a diagnostic with colorectal cancer (CRC) patients to make more informed decisions.
+The OncoMate® MSI Dx Analysis System is a CE-Marked IVD Medical Device, leveraging the same informative MSI loci relied on by global clinical researchers for almost two decades.
+The improved system is designed for use as a diagnostic with cancer patients to better inform testing and treatment options.

-In a retrospective study of colorectal cancers, the OncoMate™ MSI Dx Analysis System showed concordance with immunohistochemistry and is intended to identify patients that may benefit from further diagnostic testing1.
+In a retrospective study of colorectal cancers, the OncoMate® MSI Dx Analysis System showed concordance with sequencing and immunohistochemistry4 and is intended to identify patients that may benefit from further diagnostic testing.

 Only Two Sections Required